 Canada has an economic and social structure different from most countries in the world.
 For example, 100% of Canadians and permanent residents have the same access to doctors and hospitals – comparable quality and free of cost for almost everything imaginable.
 This is all paid for by the taxes of working people

-Canada’s university structure is similar.
-Just as Canada’s 10 Provinces and 3 Territories, organize health care, they also organize and license universities.
-Almost 100% of Canadians study at a university that receives government funding.
-All medical, dental, veterinarian, engineering, and pharmacy schools are publically funded.
-Virtually every law school is publically funded.
+Canada’s public university and college & polytechnic structure is similar.
+Just as Canada’s 10 Provinces and 3 Territories, organize health care, they also organize and license universities and colleges.

 How does this relate to money?
-Tuition prices for Canadians and Permanent Residents are controlled by the governments.
-But for international students there are no controls.
+Tuition prices for Canadians and Permanent Residents are controlled by the governments of the provinces or territories.
+But for international students there are no controls or limits.
 It means that most Bachelor programs cost more or less the same wherever someone studies in Canada (with a few exceptions).
 Even the small prices differences don’t have any relationship to “quality of program”.
 In a Toronto Star article from July 25, 2020 it did a comparison of tuition in Ontario institutions for local students and for international students and you can see this information here.

 We always welcome questions to firstname.lastname@example.org.